paichiwo/tube-getter/README.md

 - Choose Audio or Video to update the relevant information about the YouTube stream.

-- Select the download folder by clicking the "Settings" button and click "Close" button to save the settings.
+- Select the download folder by clicking the "Settings" button - closing settings window will save your output folder.

 - The table will display the list of queued video or audio streams.

 - Click the "Download" button to start the download process and monitor the download progress in the table.
-Completed downloads will show the status as “Complete.”

 ## **Contributing**